roomate/Shell-Python/README.md

 Assume now that you enter `bg` command or `fg` in the command line interpreter.
 Since no parent process actually wait for it to finish anymore, it will not be reaped, and thus become a zombie process, and you do not want that.
 That's what the `child_handler` function in `signal_handler` module is for.
 By default deactivated, you need to use the signal [`SIGCHLD`](https://docs.python.org/3/library/signal.html#signal.SIGCHLD), that is triggered every time a child process is paused or terminated.
 You can see it in `main.py`

 ## Piping
 Another interesting feature of the shell is piping.
 Piping means connecting the input and output of a sequence of process following each other.
 To understand how piping work, you need to have a clear idea of what are file descriptors, and about the notion of standard input/standard output of a process.
+In the environment I work on, a process will have two choices to read external data: the standard input or the pipe.
+While it reads the standard input at first by default, you can actually change this behaviour and set the standard input as the pipe.
+Technically, a pipe is a temporary file (located on RAM), created with the syscall `pipe`, a returning its set of file descriptors.